How to setup your Bitcoin cold storage for free

 Modern self-custodial wallets use seed phrases that simplify the process of generating and accessing bitcoin wallets by implementing the BIP39 protocol, which allows users to use a set of natural language words to access their Bitcoin wallet instead of a complicated private key.
 For additional wallet security, the BIP 39 protocol has an optional, advanced feature that allows you to create a passphrase that is used together with your seed phrase to access the Bitcoin in your wallet.

-And so if you create a self-custodial wallet using a wallet like Sparrow Wallet and write down your Bitcoin address and private keys or seed phrase and paraphrase on a piece of paper, this automatically becomes a paper wallet, the same way a paper wallet generated online and copied out is also a paper wallet.
+And so if you create a self-custodial wallet using software like Sparrow Wallet and write down your Bitcoin address and private keys or seed phrase and paraphrase on a piece of paper, this automatically becomes a paper wallet, the same way a paper wallet generated online and copied out is also a paper wallet.
 Because a paper wallet is simply your Bitcoin address and private key or seed phrase written on a piece of paper, and as long as you have that piece of paper, you can always access the Bitcoin in that wallet.

 Paper wallets are a form of cold storage where Bitcoin private keys are printed or copied on paper, which oftentimes also includes the wallet address.
 Paper wallets enable you to store your Bitcoin safely offline.
 This makes paper wallets significantly more secure compared to hot wallets, which are accessible online and vulnerable to hacking and theft.
 Creating a paper wallet is a simple and inexpensive way to store your Bitcoin offline and keep them safe.